 Receive timely market data and analysis to share with your clients.

 After European economies reopened partially during the summer, coronavirus infection rates began to increase sharply in the fall, prompting governments to impose stricter restrictions on mobility, commerce, and socializing to stamp out a second wave of the pandemic.
-By quarter-end, the UK government had extended its strictest restrictions across three-quarters of England, seeking to curb a surge in infections, hospitalizations, and deaths caused, in large part, by a new variant of the coronavirus.
-News of the variant ground to a halt movement between the port of Dover and France, which temporarily closed its border with the UK.
-Other nations also banned travel from the UK.
+By quarter-end, the UK government had extended its strictest restrictions across three-quarters of England, seeking to curb the spread of a new variant of the coronavirus.
+European nations also banned movement to and from the UK.
 High infection rates prompted other European countries—including Germany, France, Italy, Greece, and Belgium—to introduce tougher measures to minimize personal contact and mobility during year-end celebrations.
-The UK authorities and some EU countries began deploying a vaccine produced by Pfizer/BioNTech.
-The UK also approved the use of a treatment developed by AstraZeneca and Oxford University, in a bid to accelerate vaccinations.
+Some EU countries began deploying a vaccine produced by Pfizer/BioNTech, while the UK approved the use of this treatment as well as one developed by AstraZeneca and Oxford University.

 UK Exits EU After Trade Accord Ratified

-The UK exited the EU on December 31 after UK Prime Minister Boris Johnson and EU leaders agreed to a post-Brexit trade deal following a tortuous year of acrimonious negotiations.
+The UK exited the EU on December 31, after UK Prime Minister Boris Johnson and EU leaders agreed to a post-Brexit trade deal following a tortuous year of acrimonious negotiations.
 The treaty came into UK law after Parliament voted overwhelmingly in favor of the agreement.
 The deal, however, does not cover financial services, a strategic sector for the UK economy because the EU wants to repatriate the trading of shares, derivatives, and bonds of Continental European companies.

 EU Approves Historic Budget; ECB Expands and Extends Stimulus Measures